 Some people need to protect the floor of their storage container from spills or add drainage sumps.
 This will ensure that any leaks of nasty chemicals can’t escape the container and get into the watercourse.

-Although shipping containers would ordinarily have a wooden floor, this can be changed to a galvanised metal floor and drainage sumps added if needed.
+Although containers would ordinarily have a wooden floor, this can be changed to a galvanised metal floor and drainage sumps added if needed.

 In addition to these adaptations, it is also important that you provide appropriate warning signs.